Which place is cheaper, Lyon or Bucharest?

-Public transit in Lyon is top-notch.
+Lyon has a great public transit system.
 The city has a metro, trams, and buses, that make it easy to get around.

-Lyon is a very walkable destination.
+Lyon is a very walkable city.
 The old town is particularly walkable, but the hills can make things a bit challenging.
 There are also a number of pedestrian streets around town.